 Commercial Food Spoilage

-The spoilage of food products by microorganisms leads to food waste, quality loss, and consumer dissatisfaction.
+The spoilage of food products by microorganisms leads to food waste, quality loss and consumer dissatisfaction.
 Yet most research on this issue has focused on bacterial — and not fungal — food spoilage.
-This project will attempt to close that gap by building a culture collection of food-sourced spoilage fungi and evaluating it to identify the processing and formulation conditions that contributed to the spoilage of the food products.
+This project attempts to close that gap by building a culture collection of food-sourced spoilage fungi and evaluating it to identify the processing and formulation conditions that contributed to the spoilage of the food products.
 Abigail Snyder, a graduate student in food science, is researching how critical controls should be modified to prevent fungal food spoilage.
-She will communicate her findings and offer training to community partners and food manufacturers at hands-on workshops and other activities organized by the Cornell Food Venture Center, and other extension programs, that provide technical assistance to entrepreneurs and developing food companies.
+She is communicating her findings and offering training to community partners and food manufacturers at hands-on workshops and other activities organized by the Cornell Food Venture Center, and other extension programs, that provide technical assistance to entrepreneurs and developing food companies.

 - Graduate student: Abigail Snyder, food science

 - Community partner: Several New York State small food businesses

 - Cornell partner: Cornell University Food Safety Extension